edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 Implementation overview
 -----------------------

-The general implementation has these steps (which we'll also follow in the guide):
+The general implementation has two steps (which we'll also follow in the guide):

-1. split the converted documentation into sections that can fit into the GPT context window
-2. create embeddings for each section using `OpenAI's embeddings API
+1. create embeddings for each section using `OpenAI's embeddings API
    <https://platform.openai.com/docs/guides/embeddings>`_
-3. store the embeddings data in EdgeDB using pgvector
+2. store the embeddings data in EdgeDB using pgvector

 Each time a user asks a question, our app will: